Issued by the Jersey Meteorological Department at 10pm Wednesday, 23 October 2019 for the period ending 1am Saturday.

-- At the time of issue there was a Gale Warning in force for the Channel Islands area.
+- At the time of issue there was a Strong Wind Warning in force for the Channel Islands Area.

 Forecast from 1am Thursday to 1am Friday.

 Forecast: Occasional rain or drizzle, spreading from the west, persistent and heavy at times with mist patches, clearing to isolated showers in the afternoon.